alexwlchan/alexwlchan.net/src/_posts/2023/2023-09-24-adding-watch-locations.md

 Once this was done, I imported all the files into my Photos Library, and voila: I could see all my photos plotted on a map, even though I'd taken them on a camera without GPS support.

-{% comment %}
-  They're wider than they need to be, but something about ImageMagick is really messing up the compression of these photos and making them wider makes it a bit better?
-{% endcomment %}

 {%
   picture
   filename="photos_on_map.png"